camunda/camunda-docs/docs/product-manuals/concepts/incidents.md

 When the incident is resolved then the job can be activated by a worker again.

-### Resolving a Workflow Instance-related Incident
+### Resolving a workflow instance-related incident

 If an incident is created while workflow execution and it is not related to a job, then it is usually related to the variables of the workflow instance.
 For example, an input or output variable mapping can't be applied.